 Am I eligible for the FMD?

-You will be eligible for the FMD scheme and can claim a deposit providing that you are an individual who is carrying on a primary production business when you make a deposit.
+You will be eligible for the FMD scheme and can claim a deposit, providing that you are an individual who is carrying on a primary production business when you make a deposit.
 You must also make not more than $100,000 non-primary production income in the income year that you make your deposit.
 You must also not hold more than $800,000 in your total FMD amount.

-- If you’re a company, you are not eligible for the FMD scheme and a deposit cannot be made by two or more people jointly
+- If you’re a company, you are not eligible for the FMD scheme, and a deposit cannot be made by two or more people jointly.

 - A trustee can make a deposit on behalf of a beneficiary

 A deposit that you make into an FMD account is going to be tax deductible if you meet certain conditions.
-You can read more about the FMD information at the Department of Agriculture and Water Resources page here.
+You can read more about the FMD information on the Department of Agriculture and Water Resources page here.